Campaign of the Month: October 2017

 • Antonius the Younger: Deified lover to the Roman emperor Hadrian.
 Reigned as dux and sultan (prince) of Cairo for a millennium.

 • Belisarius: The legendary general of the same name.
 Served Byzantium in life and death until the Fourth Crusade.

 • Caius of Constantinople: Basileus (ruler) of the Antonian Ventrue for five centuries.

-• Fabrizio Ulfila: Sanctified Cardinal of Italy, and the Gothic bishop Ulfilas in his mortal life.
+• Fabrizio Ulfila: Sanctified cardinal and Ventrue strategos of Italy, Black Saint, and the Gothic bishop Ulfilas in his mortal life.
 One of the first Sanctified and power player in the Catholic Church since the nights of Rome.

 Antonians in New Orleans